annadle/WWW/README.md

 1. Go to Chrome.
 2. Go to "Extensions".
 3. Go to "Manage Extensions".
 4. Press "Load Unpacked" in the top left.
+You may need to toggle the "Developer mode" switch in the top right first.
 5. Select the dist folder you have just created.
 6. If you have previously loaded a previous version of the project, press the `reload` button where the extension is listed.
 7. Go to the Extensions button in your toolbar located in the top right.